almarklein/wasmfun/README.md

 It's important to realize that although WASM is designed to be able to run in the browser, it has no dependencies on anything "web".
-Running on the desktop, or mobile devices, or ... is an equally important goal of WASM.
+Running on the desktop, or mobile devices, or other is an equally important goal of WASM.
 This means that any language compiled to WASM can basically run anywhere.
 This means that any language compiled to WASM can basically run anywhere.
 I intentionally repeated that sentence because its really a big thing!